 Acetylcysteine or Airbron

-Acetylcysteine is a derivative of a naturally occurring amino acid, 1-cysteine.
+Acetylcysteine is derivative of naturally occurring amino acid, 1-cysteine.
 It reduces viscosity of sputum in vitro.

 The drug is rapidly metabolized in the body.
 Also called as Mesna.